KGS hosts courses with the Society of American Archivists

 - Recognize and establish relationships in an organization to achieve a digital archives repository program

-See here for more information on the cost and registration for the Nov.
+See here (link removed) for more information on the cost and registration for the Nov.
 3 workshop.
 Note that the lower-cost early-bird registration deadline is Oct.
 3.

 A catered lunch will be provided by KGS.